LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C1/C1_M.md

 ![alt text](image-7.png)

 ### R - Governance Elements: Regulations and Laws
-Regulations and associated fines and penalties can be imposed by governments at the national, regional or local level.
-Because regulations and laws can be imposed and enforced differently in different parts of the world, here are a few examples to connect the concepts to actual regulations.
+**Regulations and associated fines and penalties can be imposed by governments at the national, regional or local level**.
+- Because regulations and laws can be imposed and enforced differently in different parts of the world, here are a few examples to connect the concepts to actual regulations.

-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is an example of a law that governs the use of protected health information (PHI) in the United States.
+  - The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is an example of a law that governs the use of protected health information (PHI) in the United States.
 Violation of the HIPAA rule carries the possibility of fines and/or imprisonment for both individuals and companies.

-The General Data Protection Regulation (GDPR) was enacted by the European Union (EU) to control use of Personally Identifiable Information (PII) of its citizens and those in the EU.
+  - The General Data Protection Regulation (GDPR) was enacted by the European Union (EU) to control use of Personally Identifiable Information (PII) of its citizens and those in the EU.
 It includes provisions that apply financial penalties to companies who handle data of EU citizens and those living in the EU even if the company does not have a physical presence in the EU, giving this regulation an international reach.

-Finally, it is common to be subject to regulation on several levels.
+- Finally, **it is common to be subject to regulation on several levels**.
 Multinational organizations are subject to regulations in more than one nation in addition to multiple regions and municipalities.
 Organizations need to consider the regulations that apply to their business at all levels—national, regional and local—and ensure they are compliant with the most restrictive regulation.

 ### R - Governance Elements: Standards
 Organizations use multiple standards as part of their information systems security programs, both as compliance documents and as advisories or guidelines.
 Standards cover a broad range of issues and ideas and may provide assurance that an organization is operating with policies and procedures that support regulations and are widely accepted best practices.